Schw4lbe/jizo-noods/README.md

 ### prio 0:

 - check ios compability on scrolling text
-- navbar borders to the edge with navbar wrapper background color
 - env var for config.yml test for stage and live separate branches for stage testing
 - make cms accessable on stage and live environment
 - add netlify identity to print view on stage
 - remove print view rendering via env variable on live
 - fix slight flicker on gallery image change
 - about us landing slide up image
-- sloud out left small and maybe small infinite bump on dialogue
+- slide out left small and maybe small infinite bump on dialogue
-- text bigger in dialogue
 - animate about us view
+- about us dialog graphic add animation
+- make text pop out and animate to click on it

 ### prio 1:

+- navbar borders to the edge with navbar wrapper background color
 - navbar current item selected highlighted
 - final check page on SEO features and tweeks
 - embedd SEO baseline to all content parts